What EPC Rating Do You Need for a Heat Pump?

 EPC Limitations to Be Aware Of

+The EPC system is not perfect.
+It is based on assumptions rather than measurements, can undervalue some improvements like secondary glazing, and the heating system skews the rating.
 For heat pump sizing and design, the MCS heat loss survey that your installer conducts is far more detailed and accurate than an EPC assessment.
-The EPC gives a useful overview, but the heat loss survey is what really matters for designing a system that works well.
 Use our heat pump calculator for an initial estimate.

 Frequently Asked Questions